allink/allink-core-static/docs/stylesheets/variables.md

 Creating a variable for every available CSS property of all our modules is simply impossible and can be (as we learned) a waste of time.

-So this is why there is only variables for the most common settings (usually colors, icons and spacings) that are kept reoccuring in our projects.
+So this is why there is only variables for the most common settings (usually colors, icons and spacings) that kept reoccuring in our projects.

 ## How to find your way around